shellscape/shellscape.github.io/_posts/2018-11-03-webpack-jsf-cla.md

 I do not like the spotlight in tech, and I do not seek it.
 However, I do feel that the information in this post needs to be shared.
 This post will not name names and will not call out individuals for action, or a lack thereof.
 Rather, already public information will speak for those involved.

+_Update (Nov 3rd 2018 23:12 UTC): Since posting and sharing this article, the webpack project has [taken steps to remedy the situation](https://github.com/webpack-contrib/webpack-log/pull/14).
+It's regrettable that it took this article to gain action, but it is appreciated.
+I don't have knowledge as to whether or not JSF had a part in the remedy.
+This article should still serve as a cautionary tale on licensing, copyright, and Contributor License Agreements._

 ## Backstory

 I want to quickly share some backstory that I have not shared publicly prior, so that the issue, situation, and links contained in this post have some context for the reader.